fbraem/kwai/backend/docs/architecture.md

 One of the rules of clean architecture is that when you don't own or control something, then keep it on the outside of your design or wrap it.
 This means for example, that the domain code isn't allowed to contain FastAPI code or database related code.
 The code for the API is on the outside because it's the entry point of a call to the system.
-Presenters are not used yet, but they will be introduced in an upcoming version.
+Presenters are used to transform domain objects into JSON:API documents.
 The repository pattern keeps the database code on the outside.
-Interfaces are used to protect the inside from the outside.
+And interfaces are used to protect the inside from the outside.

 The [pendulum](https://pendulum.eustace.io/) library is used for processing dates and timestamps.
 Because kwai doesn't own this code, the pendulum code is wrapped into value objects (Timestamp, Date, ...).
 If the pendulum package is